 Adult Student.
-If a nonresident adult student provides sufficient proof of the establishment of a domicile within the district, then that student will be considered a district resident at the next enrollment
+If a nonresident adult student provides sufficient proof of the establishment of a domicile within the district, then that student will be considered a district resident at the next enrollment.

-If a nonresident adult student provides sufficient proof of the establishment of a domicile within the state of Missouri, then that student will be considered a nondistrict Missouri resident at the next enrollment.
+If a nonresident adult student provides sufficient proof of the establishment of a domicile within the state of Missouri but not in the district, then that student will be considered a nondistrict Missouri resident at the next enrollment.